denisdefreyne/released/README.md

-# DDReleaser
+# Released

-An experiment in writing a release pipeline for Nanoc.
+Released is an experimental release pipeline tool.
 It is a possible implementation of [Nanoc RFC 8](https://github.com/nanoc/rfcs/pull/8).

 ## Example